nikitadurasov/papers/comments/bayesian-methods-for-neural-networks.md

 ## General comments on paper (8/10):

 * really great introduction into Bayesian ideas for deep learning
-* easy to read and kinda understandable weithout prior experience
+* easy to read and kinda understandable without prior experience in BNNs

 ## Comments:

-* I like this connection between full posterior computation and max likelyhood training techniques: second could be considered as approximation of integral in first, but instead of full integration we're trying too find argmax of weights posterior and use it to approximate this integral
+* I like this connection between full posterior computation and max likelihood training techniques: second could be considered as approximation of integral in first, but instead of full integration we're trying too find argmax of weights posterior and use it to approximate this integral